 Application Submission

-• Applicants must submit a proposal form outlines
+- Applicants must submit a proposal form outlining

 Selection Process

-• Following and initial screening process for the overall eligibility of applicants and evaluation process will be conducted by ECPMF with the assistance of the Voices of Ukraine Programme partners according to the following criteria:
+After an initial screening for eligibility, an evaluation process will be conducted by ECPMF with the assistance of the Voices of Ukraine Programme partners according to the following criteria:

-• Relevance to Frontline Challenges (high importance): How well the proposal addresses the specific needs of frontline journalists.
+- Relevance to Challenges (high importance): How well the proposal addresses the specific needs of journalists.

-• Sustainability (low importance): Long-term benefits of the proposed training to ensure lasting impact.
+- Sustainability (medium importance): Long-term benefits of the proposed training to ensure lasting impact.

 Communication of Results